-On May 28, 2010, the Company entered into an employment agreement with Robert R. Schiller (the "Schiller Employment Agreement") in connection with the consummation of the acquisitions of Black Diamond Equipment and Gregory.
+On June 5, 2013, the Company entered into an employment agreement with Robert R. Schiller (the "Schiller Employment Agreement") in connection with the expiration of his previously existing employment agreement with the Company, dated May 28, 2010.
 The Schiller Employment Agreement provides for his employment as Executive Vice Chairman of the Company for a term of three years, subject to certain termination rights, during which time he will receive an annual base salary of \$175,000, subject to annual review by the Company.
 In addition, Mr. Schiller is entitled, at the discretion of the Compensation Committee of the Company's Board of Directors, to receive performance bonuses, which may be based upon a variety of factors, and stock options and to participate in other bonus plans of the Company.
 Mr. Schiller will also be entitled, in the sole and absolute discretion of the Compensation Committee of the Company's Board of Directors, to bonuses in the form of cash, stock options and/or restricted stock awards based upon his provision of strategic advice to the Company in connection with capital markets transactions, financings, capital structure optimization and mergers and acquisitions transactions.